[English Version] [繁體版本] [简体版本] [Graphical Version] Font Size: Default Size (A)Font Size: Larger (A)Font Size: Largest (A)

 The establishment of an annual ranking system facilitates the interpretation of long term water quality changes at different beaches.
 The rank of a beach is determined by calculating the annual geometric mean E. coli density with all the data collected during the bathing season from 1 March to 31 October.

 Under the annual ranking system, beaches are classified according to their annual geometric mean E. coli densities in the beach water.
 There are four categories for the annual ranking of beaches, viz.
 "Good", "Fair", "Poor" and "Very Poor".
 The water quality of beaches in the first two categories i.e. "Good" and "Fair", meets the WQO for bathing beaches.
-Beaches having annual geometric mean E. coli densities greater than 610 per 100mL are ranked "Very Poor" and the beach management authority would consider closing these beaches for the next bathing season.
+Beaches having annual geometric mean E. coli densities greater than 610 per 100mL are ranked "Very Poor" and the Leisure and Cultural Services Department would consider closing these beaches for the next bathing season.

 * Geometric mean E. coli count calculated based on all the data collected during the bathing season.

 ** Gastrointestinal and skin complaints

 [Lastest Beach Water Quality] [Annual Ranking System] [Beach Grading System] [Annual Beach Water Quality Reports] [Advisory on Rainfall] [Water Quality Objective] [Request for Data/Information] [Beach Monitoring programme] [Success Stories] [Interactive Gallery]